-- · To ensure appropriate and adequate services and facilities are provided; - · To direct new community facilities to settlement areas; and - Promote recreational opportunities for all age groups and abilities through a range of built and natural settings.
+- · To ensure appropriate and adequate services and facilities are provided; - · To direct new community facilities to settlement areas; and - Promote recreational opportunities for all age groups and abilities through a range of built and natural settings; and - Consider building to a higher efficiency standard when new facilities and infrastructure are required.

 This Plan recognizes the importance of community services to the quality of life for Township residents.
 Community facilities are used for social, administrative and recreational purposes, such as churches, schools and sports facilities.
 These uses should be located in settlement areas.

 Infrastructure uses are deemed to be public, and are required throughout the Township.
 These uses include roads, electricity and transmission lines and have limited discretion as to location.